-We are working in partnership with ICE South West and the University of Plymouth to mark the 200th anniversary of the Institution of Civil Engineers (ICE) throughout 2018.
+We worked in partnership with ICE South West and the University of Plymouth to mark the 200th anniversary of the Institution of Civil Engineers (ICE) throughout 2018.

 Civil engineers have been shaping our towns and cities for centuries – developing transport systems and designing iconic structures; protecting the old and creating the new.